uverus2/Nuxt-Stripe-Example/README.md

 **Disclaimer** - This is a simple project with the idea of trying Stripe Simple checkout.
 There could be a better way to achieve the desired effect.

+You can view the project on Netlify [here](https://fascinating-pastelito-ed73c2.netlify.app/).
+P.S - I am not a designer.

 ## Start the project

 Install via **npm** or **yarn**.